juiyangchang/CarND-Term1-Advanced-Lane-Lines/README.md

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.
+I started by creating the object points in the chessboard `objp`.
+Then the chessboard corners are found from all but the first image in the `camera\_cal` folder.
+Each images is first converted from RGB to Gray scale, then the chessboard corner image points are found using `cv2.findChessboardCorners`.
+The object points and image points of each images are collected in two python lists and fed into the function `calibrate`, defined in `ImageProcessing/process.py`.
+This function returns the camera matrix and distortion coefficients.
+The camera matrix and the distortion coefficients are then passed to the function `undist` to undistort the image.
+![Undistorted Image][image1]